 Has your kid ever asked for a pet?
 Pestering you to get a dog, a cat or even a hamster?
 If so, they are likely to enjoy reading Gerry’s families adventures and his wild-life pets.
-I am not going to sing a praise to “the simpler times”, the thirties were pretty hard time, but Durrell’s writing make a really lively and a funny story of a family thought a teenagers eyes.
+I am not going to sing a praise to “the simpler times”, the thirties were pretty hard time, but Durrell’s writing makes a really lively and a funny story of a family through a teenagers eyes.

-Durrell grew up to be one of the best known nature-scientist and started his own zoo on Jersey island.
+Durrell grew up to be one of the best-known nature-scientist and started his own zoo on Jersey island.
 The popular TV-series “The Durrells” are based on the books only very loosely so no need to worry about the spoilers.

 3. Astrid Lindgren

-Best known for her books for a small children, Pippi Longstocking and Karlson are characters loved by many eager toddlers as a bedtime story or rooted for in theatrical play.
-However, a lot of her books are written for an older kids and would be interesting for teenage readers and even a young adult reader.
+Best known for her books for small children, Pippi Longstocking and Karlson are characters loved by many eager toddlers as a bedtime story or rooted for in a theatrical play.
+However, a lot of her books are written for older kids and would be interesting for teenage readers and even a young adult reader.

 If your kids liked Nancy Drew s/he will love Master Detective Kalle Blomkvist stories.
 A boy on a summer holiday with his friends, venturing about and solving mysteries.
 A page-turner book for any young reader.